 Finalize your experiment's advanced settings

-The final step in creating your experiment is to specify any advanced settings you want.
-These settings encompass:
+The final step in creating your experiment is to specify advanced settings.
+These settings include:

-• Exposure settings: Settings for the exposure event that must be triggered before your audience receives your experiment.
+- Exposure settings: Settings for the exposure event that triggers before your audience receives your experiment.

-• Bucketing options: Further settings related to bucketing and targeting your audience.
+- Bucketing options: Settings for bucketing and targeting your audience.

 Exposure settings

-Exposure settings are the configuration rules that define when and how a user is marked as exposed to an experiment or feature.
-These settings determine the logic that triggers an exposure event, such as whether a user is considered exposed the first time they qualify for an experiment, the first time they actively interact with a feature, or under more custom criteria.
+Exposure settings are the configuration rules that define when and how Amplitude marks a user as exposed to an experiment or feature.
+These settings determine the logic that triggers an exposure event: whether a user counts as exposed the first time they qualify for an experiment, the first time they interact with a feature, or under custom criteria.

 In your Experiment Design options, click Advanced and then click Exposure Settings to specify the settings you want.
 You can modify any of the following: